-What if I participated in a tax shelter?
+What if I participated in a reportable transaction?

-If you participated in a potentially abusive tax avoidance transaction, commonly known as a "listed transaction," during this tax year and were required to disclose that tax shelter to the IRS, you are also required to disclose that information to Illinois.
+If you participated in a reportable transaction, including what is commonly known as a "listed transaction," during this tax year and were required to disclose that transaction to the IRS, you are also required to disclose that information to Illinois.

-You must send us two copies of the form used to disclose the tax shelters to the IRS. $\,$
+You must send us two copies of the form used to disclose the transaction to the IRS.

-- · Attach one copy to your tax return, and - Mail the 2nd copy to: Illinois Department of Revenue, P.O.
-Box 19029, Springfield, Illinois 62794-9029.
+- · Attach one copy to your tax return, and - Mail the 2nd copy to